yichang/xform/README.md

 - Halide
 - gTest framework

-This packages is written by halide code under xform_halide/ and c++ under src/
+The xform packag is written by halide code under xform_halide/ and c++ under src/

 src/ relies on Eigen library and  the library written in Halide.